s153242/Badminton-Few-shot-learning/index.md

 # Few-Shot Action Recognition for Badminton Stroke Classification
-This website seeks to stand as support to my thesis Few-Shot Action Recognition for BadmintonStroke Classification.
-On the website I will show different data examples and model results.
-It should be seen as a tool for better visualizing the findigs as presenting video data in a paper information can quickly be lost.
+This website seeks to stand as support to my thesis "Few-Shot Action Recognition for Badminton Stroke Classification".
+On the website I will show different data examples and results from model-validation on the game setup.
+It should be seen as a tool for better visualizing the findigs as presenting video data in a paper information quickly can be lost.

 ## Data Presentation